 How do you pick the right window AC unit for your home?

 The primary consideration when choosing a window AC unit is size.
 If it’s too small, it will have to work overtime to cool the room and you’ll still have a room that doesn’t quite feel cool enough.
 If it’s too big, it will cool the room too quickly without removing the humidity properly and you will have a cool room that still feels sticky.

-If your house is just too darn hot and you need to cool it independently or give your HVAC system a boost, you might want to consider adding a window AC unit.
-Contact the team at Aire Serv Heating and Air Conditioning for help choosing the right one for your budget, square footage, and cooling needs.
+If your house is just too darn hot and you need to cool it independently or give your HVAC system a boost, you might want to consider adding a window AC unit, if you'd like to get your current AC unit repaired or a new AC unit installed contact the team at Aire Serv Heating and Air Conditioning for help choosing the right one for your budget, square footage, and cooling needs.